 This photo demonstrates unrestricted access to the front of the chalet site in 1932 - pedestrian and car parking.

-Pictured in 1935, clear evidence of the public footpath across the high land before the front chalets were built.
+Pictured in 1935, clear evidence of the CLAIMED PATH across the high land before the front chalets were built.

 This 1940's postcard shows no restrictions either to entry or to the busy public car park.
 Evidence of active encouragement for the public to use the site for access to the beach and shop.